ocean1/dvqu.art/posts/webgen/README.md

 ```

-## A Single Page to Render them all
+## A Single Page to Render Them All

 Changing the path parameters will result in the page reloading, which is quite annoying since we have a single page and the loading happens dynamically,
 using URIs will also mean that if a user copy-paste a link will end up on the markdown file, instead of the page that renders it.